-Just had the pleasure of interviewing—for the second time!—actress Marcia Gay Harden, who has written a frankly emotional memoir about grappling with the ravages of Alzheimer's disease up close.
-The Seasons of My Mother is her moving account of growing up with the curious, beauty-loving, and independent spirit that her mom forever was and, in many ways, still is, despite her declining health and cognitive awareness.
-Harden also co-stars in next month's 50 Shades Freed, the third installment of the sexy movie series, and also reprises her role as Dr. Leanne Rorish in the CBS medical drama, Code Black, along with new addition Rob Lowe, come May.
-I'll post it when it's live!
+Just had the pleasure of interviewing—for the second time!—actress Marcia Gay Harden, who has written a frankly emotional memoir about grappling up close with the ravages of Alzheimer's disease.
+The Seasons of My Mother is Harden's moving account of growing up with the curious, beauty-loving, and independent spirit that her mom forever was and, in many ways, still is, despite her declining cognitive awareness.
+Harden also co-stars in next month's 50 Shades Freed, the third installment of the sexy movie series, and reprises her role as Dr. Leanne Rorish in the CBS medical drama, Code Black, along with new addition Rob Lowe, come May.
+I'll post the story when it's live!

-A recently released study that followed thousands of adults of both genders for decades indicates that those with depression died earlier than expected, and not just from suicide—with depressed women showing even higher rates of decreased longevity during recent years.
-What, exactly, has made depression more toxic for women as of late?
-Could it be the burden of the "the second shift"?
-Or are women more likely than men to ignore, or even hide, their symptoms and not seek help?
+A recently released study that followed thousands of adults of both genders for decades indicates that those with depression died earlier than expected, and not just from suicide—with depressed women showing a spike in decreased longevity in the 1990s.
+What, exactly, made depression more toxic for women, and has this rise leveled off in recent years?
+Can the burden of the "the second shift" or higher divorce rates be attributed as causes?
+Or, are women more likely than men to ignore, or even hide, their symptoms and not seek help?
 I'll ask the study's authors these questions, and more—and then report back for an upcoming story in WebMD Magazine.

 It's Time to Resist #MeToo Male Impatience (Or, My Mirrored Response to Andrew Sullivan's latest piece in NEW YORK Magazine)